 Some might argue that you cannot go wrong with disclosing, but what if the seller tells you not to and you owe the seller a fiduciary duty as a single agent?
 In other words, it is not always clear what the legal obligation is in these situations.
-Standards of Practice 1-9 of the 2016 REALTOR® Code of Ethics states, "Information concerning latent material defects is not considered confidential information."
-Please note that the Code of Ethics does not apply to all licensees, only members of NAR.
+NAR® addressed this issue in 2001 in the Standards of Practice 1-9.
+Currently, the 2014 REALTOR® Code of Ethics states, "Information concerning latent material defects is not considered confidential information."
 Remember, if the seller asks you not to tell or in any situation, you always have the option to seek legal counsel.

-If a seller represented by a transaction broker reveals that their home experienced flood damage several years ago but they covered it up with new carpeting, is the broker required to disclose this information to potential buyers?
+8. If a seller represented by a transaction broker reveals that their home experienced flood damage several years ago but they covered it up with new carpeting, is the broker required to disclose this information to potential buyers?